La Brea Tar Pits: Formation

 Tar pits are composed of heavy oil fractions, called gilsonite, which seep from the earth as oil.
 Crude oil seeps up along the 6th Street Fault from the Salt Lake Oil Field, which underlies much of the Fairfax District north of Hancock Park.
 The oil reaches the surface and forms pools, becoming asphalt as the lighter fractions of the petroleum biodegrade or evaporate.
 The asphalt then normally hardens into stubby mounds, which can be seen in several areas of the park.

 This seepage has been happening for tens of thousands of years, during which the asphalt sometimes formed a deposit thick enough to trap animals.
 The deposit then became covered with water, dust, and leaves.
 Animals wandered in, became trapped, and died.
 Predators entered to eat the trapped animals and then also become stuck, a phenomenon called a "predator trap".
 As the bones of a dead animal sank, the asphalt would soak into them, turning them dark-brown or black in color.
 Lighter fractions of petroleum evaporated from the asphalt, leaving a more solid substance, which then encased the bones.

 Dramatic fossils of large mammals have been extricated, and the asphalt also preserves microfossils: wood and plant remnants, rodent bones, insects, mollusks, dust, seeds, leaves, and pollen grains.
 Examples of these are on display in the George C. Page Museum.
 Radiometric dating of preserved wood and bones has given an age of 38,000 years for the oldest known material from the La Brea seeps.

 History

 The Tar Pits in 1910.
 Oil derricks can be seen in the background.

-The Chumash and Tongva people used tar from the pits to build plank boats by sealing planks of California redwood trunks and pieces of driftwood from the Santa Barbara Channel, which they used to navigate the California coastline and Channel Islands.
+The Chumash and Tongva people used tar from the pits to build plank boats by sealing planks of California redwood trunks that drifted into the Santa Barbara Channel, which they used to navigate the California coastline and Channel Islands.